lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 cancer"*. *Might*, because scientists are not sure. *Might*, because the explosive mutability of information can't be controlled. *Might*, because you really understand the uncertainties and are willing to go an extra mile to shackle the chains around us.
-But, we say
+But we say

 > "Hey kiddo!
 We simplify things so people get it, get it?"